 One of the highlights of the BAYS spring soccer season is the BAYS Presidents' Cup Tournament.
-This year we are happy to open up the tournament to even more teams, including all of our Division 3 and Division 4 teams for Grades 5-8.
+The tournament is open to all of our Division 3 and Division 4 teams for Grades 5-8.
 For Grade 5 there is also a competition for Division 1 and Division 2 teams:

 Grades 6 & 8 Divisions 3 & 4